cstuder/chromatic-generator/README.md

 # chromatic-generator
+Status: Working

 A Python 3 command line tool to create beautiful static HTML photo galleries with the help of `chromatic.js`

-`chromatic-generator` is ISC licensed and was created by Christian Studer (cstuder@existenz.ch).
+`chromatic-generator` is ISC licensed and was created by Christian Studer (cstuder@existenz.ch, Bureau für digitale Existenz).

 Source: https://github.com/cstuder/chromatic-generator